tigerwill90/fox/README.md

 **Get the current route:** You can easily retrieve the route of the matched request.
 This actually makes it easier to integrate observability middleware like open telemetry.

-**Hostname routing:** Supports hostname-based routing with wildcard matching.
+**Hostname routing:** Fox supports hostname-based routing with wildcard matching.

 **Flexible routing:**  Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.